Local SEO Intermediate Updated 2026-03-22

 Content Differentiation

 Each page needs unique content: area-specific customer testimonials, local team assignments, neighborhood coverage details, local data (population, housing stats, climate), community involvement, and city-specific service details.
-The template structure can be consistent — the content must be different.
+The template structure can be consistent.
+The content must be different.

 SEO Optimization